yuan-pu/yuan-pu_academicPages/_pages/cv.md

         position: relative;
         width: 100%; /* Full width of the section/container */
         height: 0;
-        padding-bottom: 100%; /* Ensures height scales with the width */
+        padding-bottom: 141.42%; /* Adjust for typical A4 aspect ratio */
         overflow: hidden;
     }